-The rapidly evolving COVID-19 pandemic has meant that school closures are happening worldwide to flatten the curve of the virus spreading.
-Educators are being tasked with quickly bringing their classrooms online to support their students’ well-being during this time of uncertainty.
+Since the events of 2020, educators have been tasked with the challenge of quickly bringing their classrooms online to support their students’ well-being during this time of uncertainty.

 If you’re new to online education, this transition can feel overwhelming.
 Good news—there are steps you can take to make your online classroom effective for both you and your students.
 Creating an online course via Thinkific is an ideal way to provide additional support for students and ensure you keep their learning experience consistent—even while schools are closed.

 Within the current climate, shifting to an online classroom may feel daunting.
 However, there are a number of benefits to online learning for both teachers and students.
 Some of these benefits include the ability to protect our students and society from COVID-19, but also providing flexibility in how and where a student learns.

 By using Thinkific to build or supplement your online curriculum, you can enhance your students’ learning experience through additional resources and clear learning objectives.
 Here are a few ways online learning can lend itself to student success: